adithya-ananth/PACGBI-Tool-Dev/README.md

     cd PACGBI-Tool-Dev
     ```

-2. Install required dependencies:
+2. Install required dependencies in a new virtual environmnet:
     ```
+    python -m venv env
+    ./env/Scripts/activate
     pip install -r requirements.txt
     ```

-3. Run the pipeline.py file to execute the code via the terminal:
+3. Run the pipeline.py file in the Tool Directory to execute the code via the terminal:
     ```
+    cd Tool
-    python3 pipeline.py
+    python pipeline.py
     ```